 While introverts were not able to completely move away from social interaction, being in the home environment and the controlled area of a digital voice call meant that there was a lot more control in place.

-Virtual learning via online platforms has been proven to be effective, too, meaning that introverts haven’t lost out on any potential quality.
+Virtual learning via online LMS platforms has been proven to be effective, too, meaning that introverts haven’t lost out on any potential quality.
 According to the Brookings Institute, numerous studies and papers have shown that digital content, if properly structured, can be just as effective as its in-person counterpart.
 Providing a hybrid learning model to introverts can help them to excel – and, good news, many universities and colleges have continued to embrace this despite the return to ‘normal’.

 A virtual learning landscape